kingston353/DSA210_TERM_PROJECT/README.md

 To achieve the project objectives i will use steps below;
 - With Exploratory Data Analysis (EDA), I will make summary statistics for my sleep and fitness data after i convert these datas to a type that i can compare.
 I will try to identify correlation and patterns between my activity levels and my sleep duration.
 I will make trend analysis for different time durations (weeks, months etc.).
 Then i will continue with the next step which is visualization of this analysis.
 - Visualization: I will make categorical analysis for activity types (steps and fitness workouts) and use bar charts and histograms.
 I will also use correlation heatmaps to explore relationship between activity and sleep.
 These visualization tools will help me to show trends, outliers and patterns.
-- Machine Learning: I will use machine learning tools to optimize my workout and sleep times habits.
+- Machine Learning: I will use machine learning tools to optimize my workout and sleep time habits.
 This step will help me to make correct implementations for my workout and sleep routine.